-But I got more for you: we ran some analysis on our ecosystem and here are some shocking results…
+But I've got more for you: we ran some analysis on our ecosystem and here are some shocking results:

 3. Wrong ownership & mindset

-When observing digitization efforts in supply chain management I feel a mismatch between ambition and execution.
+When observing digitization efforts in supply chain management, there is a mismatch between ambition and execution.

-I frequently hear freight forwarders complaining: their customers aim to digitize and develop ambitious and extensive lists of requirements – which is nice!
+I frequently hear freight forwarders complaining that their customers aim to digitize and develop ambitious and extensive lists of requirements – which is nice!

-When it comes to “deploying” those ideas and improvements the expectation often times is that the current service providers would have to bear the burden of “digitizing” BCOs supply chains while reducing the service fees at the same time – which is not nice!
+But when it comes to “deploying” those ideas and improvements, the expectation is often that the current service providers must bear the burden of “digitizing” BCO supply chains while reducing the service fees at the same time – which is not nice!

-Neither have I heard about successful investments (regardless of industries and markets) that started with reducing expenses, nor would I base my digitization strategy on partners that are by nature rather the weaker part of supply chain ecosystems and – freight forwarders will hate me now – have not really proven to be mind-blowingly innovative throughout the last decades (of course, there are some very impressive, positive exceptions from that hypothesis).
+I have never heard about successful investments (regardless of industries and markets) that started with reducing expenses.
+Also, I would not base my digitization strategy on partners that are, by nature, the weaker part of supply chain ecosystems and have not proven to be innovative throughout the last decades.
+Of course, there are some very impressive, positive exceptions to that hypothesis.